madeleinegrunde/designingchains/README.md

 Code will be released at a later date.

 # Files
-- design_space.csv: coding each paper in the design space along a different axis.
+- surveyed_papers_classification.csv: classifing each surveyed papers spot in the design space.
 - prompts: a folder containing prompts used for zeroshot and workflow case studies.